Decorator

 - Hierarchical tracking structures where nested functions inherit parameters

-- Consistent metadata like use case names and request tags
+- Consistent metadata like use case names, limit and user IDs

 - Complex applications with many GenAI calls